| John is youngest

 scoring system, he soon returned to his first love.
 After that

 unfortunate incident, his thoughts returned to hockey.
+It was obvious

 that John wouldn’t make any high level hockey